-The Halton Waldorf School, nestled in northeast Burlington, is a private, non-publicly funded K-12 school, offering early childhood programs including a licensed preschool, junior and senior kindergarten and high school.
-Click here to learn more about our history.
+The Halton Waldorf School, nestled in northeast Burlington, is an independent, non-publicly funded school, offering early childhood programs, elementary grades and high school.

-A non-profit charity, we are an inclusive community with families of diverse cultures, and within our resources, we strive to support socio-economic diversity with financial assistance available for children in need.
+As a non-profit organization and registered charity, we are an inclusive community with families of diverse cultures, and within our resources, we strive to support socioeconomic diversity through our financial assistance program.

 The Halton Waldorf School is accredited by the Association of Waldorf Schools of North America and we are full members of the Waldorf Early Childhood Association of North America.
 We are also members of the Ontario Federation of Independent Schools.

 The Halton Waldorf School opened its first kindergarten class of 16 children in a temporary site in Campbellville in 1984.
 Each year thereafter a grade one class was added until the school grew to include all of the grade levels from one to eight.

 Throughout our pioneering stage we received great support from the Toronto Waldorf School and the Waldorf School Association of Ontario.